 Focusing on the future - Our successes

-SALCOS® is a comprehensive project in various sub-steps.
+SALCOS® is our comprehensive program on the way to climate-neutral steel production.
 During our transformation process, we are celebrating many smaller and larger successes.
-In the Salzgitter Holding press releases, we keep you up to date on all current developments relating to SALCOS®.
+In the Salzgitter Holding press releases, we keep you up to date on all developments relating to SALCOS® and green steel.

 End of 2033